-WPA Mode: When WPA-Enterprise is selected, you must also select a WPA mode from the drop-down menu: AUTO (WPA or WPA2), WPA2 Only, or WPA Only.
-WPA and WPA2 use different algorithms.
-AUTO (WPA or WPA2) allows you to use both WPA and WPA2.
+WPA Mode: When WPA-Enterprise is selected, you must also select a WPA mode from the drop-down menu: AUTO (WPA or WPA2), WPA2 Only, or WPA3 only.

 Cipher Type: When WPA-Enterprise is selected, you must also select a cipher type from the drop-down menu: Auto, AES, or TKIP.
 Group Key Update Interval: Select the interval during which the group key will be valid.
 3600 is the recommended value as a lower interval may reduce data transfer rates.

-Network Access Protection: Enable or disable Microsoft Network Access
+Network Access Protection: Enable or disable Microsoft Network Access Protection.

-Protection.